Celebrating Volunteers' Week

 Some volunteers have been able to contribute to projects using their home computers.
 The transcription of the Surrey tithe records was mostly undertaken at home, with 86 volunteers involved.
 Members of our Surrey Heritage Ancestry Volunteers Group have indexed mental hospital records, regimental records and calendars of prisoners, all of which was done at home, as part of the Ancestry World Archive Project.

-Surrey's Historic Environment Record is a comprehensive record of the archaeology and heritage of Surrey, and our HER volunteers have added thousands of sites as diverse as historic aircraft crash sites, gardens, parks, canals, brickworks, mines and quarries.
+Surrey's Historic Environment Record (HER) is a comprehensive record of the archaeology and heritage of Surrey, and our HER volunteers have added thousands of sites as diverse as historic aircraft crash sites, gardens, parks, canals, brickworks, mines and quarries.
 All the extensive research they have completed has a direct impact on our knowledge of Surrey's past, and aids the Heritage Conservation Team to ensure that archaeology is properly considered, monitored and conserved as Surrey develops.
 The Historic Environment Record can be searched online on the Exploring Surrey's Past website.

 Every week, another team of volunteers busily sorts and processes finds and environmental samples in our Surrey County Archaeological Unit.
 Many volunteers have taken part in community digs around the county, such as the Wealden Glass Project, which aimed to investigate the medieval and early post-medieval glass industry in the Surrey and Sussex Weald.
 Every summer season hundreds of volunteers join community digs at Woking Palace, and there have been some very exciting finds.